aryan-sharma3107/Digital-literacy/README.md

 8. Created LinkedIn profile

 ## ⚠️ Key Learnings
-- Understanding of cybersecurity concepts
+- Understanding of digital literacy concepts
-- Awareness of online threats
+- Awareness of online risks and responsible usage
-- Importance of safe digital practices
+- Importance of safe and ethical digital practices
-- Hands-on experience with digital tools
+- Hands-on experience with digital tools and platforms

 ## ✅ Conclusion
-Cybersecurity is essential in today’s digital world.
-This project helped in understanding how to stay safe online and how digital tools can be used effectively for communication and awareness.
+Digital literacy is essential in today’s digital world.
+This project helped in understanding how to use digital tools effectively and responsibly, while staying safe and aware in online environments.

 ## 🚀 Future Scope
 - Create awareness campaigns on social media